Master Tour Peter Paul Rubens: the genius of Antwerp

 St Paul’s Church overwhelms you with an abundance of art and history.
 This impressive building, with its mix of Gothic and Baroque, is a work of art in itself.

 Several Flemish Masters can be seen with their very best work in this church.
-These include The Flagellation by Rubens.
+These include The Flagellation of Christ by Rubens.

 St Paul’s Church will be restored in 2025.
 Some works are temporarily not on display as a result.
-For The Flagellation, this is fortunately not the case.
+For The Flagellation of Christ, this is fortunately not the case.

 Tip